randlab/geone/README.md

    - `ex_geosclassic_indicator_2d.ipynb`:example in 2D for two-point statistics simulation and estimation of indicator variables
    - `ex_geosclassic_indicator_3d.ipynb`:example in 3D for two-point statistics simulation and estimation of indicator variables
    - `ex_geosclassic_image_analysis.ipynb`:example for two-point statistics analysis (covariance, variogram, connectivity, ...) of images (maps)
+- Pluri-Gaussian simulations:
+   - `ex_pgs.ipynb`: example of pluri-Gaussian simulations in 1D, 2D and 3D (categorical, conditional or not), based on two latent Gaussian fields
+- Ohter algorithms based on random processes:
+   - `ex_randProcess.ipynb`: example of Poisson point process, and Chentsov simulation in 1D, 2D and 3D